tonisives/clawtab/README.md

 ## Features

 - Claude Code, Codex and OpenCode support
-- Split Agents into multiple panes
+- Split Agents into side-by-side panes
 - Display info about agent, task, and queries
 - Auto-yes - accept all questions as `Yes`
 - Scheduled jobs - create crons and read their past logs